softworkz/embyuserwiki/Quick-start.md

 ## Install Plugins

 Installing plugins can further enhance your Media Browser experience.
 Cover Art allows you to personalize the artwork this is displayed within your Media Browser apps, and Trailers provides a library of streaming internet trailers to your media collection.
+Trakt is also extremely popular.

 For more information, see [plugins](Plugins).